ypaulsussman/yblog/content/posts/Idea for SRS with Improved Tasks.md

 Step one is implement your own SRS app (_a non-trivial technical implementation, but one likely requiring little collateral research_).

-Step two is to create a list of learning exercises that can be [1] applied to any bilingual sentence-pair and [2]validated programatically (_a non-trivial amount of secondary-source research, but a straightforward document to build._) It very well may be that only the two task-options proposed in the initial scribble match both criteria: that's OK!
+Step two is to create a sequence of learning exercises that can be [1] applied to any bilingual sentence-pair and [2]validated programatically (_a non-trivial amount of secondary-source research, but a straightforward document to build._) It very well may be that only the two task-options proposed in the initial scribble match both criteria: that's OK!
 They're plenty to work with on their own.

 Step three is to integrate the two.

-Step four... is to dogfood.
+Step four... is to dogfood, and refine.